 Instructions

-- In a saucepan, boil apple cider for 20-30 minutes or until it is reduced down to 1/3 cup.
+- Reduce cider.
+In a saucepan, boil 2 cups apple cider for 20-30 minutes or until it is reduced down to 1/3 cup.
 Set it aside to cool.

-- In a heavy-bottomed saucepan, combine the sugar, 1/3 cup whipping cream, water, and corn syrup.
+- Make caramel.
+In a heavy-bottomed saucepan, 1 1/2 cups sugar, 1/3 cup whipping cream, 3 Tablespoons water, and 1/3 cup corn syrup.
 Cook over low heat until the sugar dissolves (about 5-10 minutes).
-Insert a candy thermometer and simmer until the syrup reaches 230 degrees.
+Insert a candy thermometer and simmer until the syrup reaches 230°F.

-- Remove pan from heat and whisk in the cider and cream mixture.
-Add the butter and combine until fully incorporated.
+- Combine caramel with apple cider mixture.
+Remove pan from heat and whisk in the cider and cream mixture.
+Add 1/2 cup butter and combine until fully incorporated.
 Return the pan to heat and re-insert candy thermometer.
-Cook over low heat, stirring frequently, until the temperature reaches 244 degrees.
-Once temperature reaches 244 degrees, cook for 2 minutes longer.
+Cook over low heat, stirring frequently, until the temperature reaches 244°F. Once temperature reaches 244°F, cook for 2 more minutes.

-- Remove from heat and pour the caramel into the prepared pan.
+- Pour into pan.
+Remove the pan from heat and pour the caramel into the prepared pan.
 Let the mixture cool completely at room temperature or in the refrigerator.

-- Once cooled, cut the caramels into squares or rectangles and wrap each caramel in wax paper.
-Store in an airtight container or in the refrigerator.
+- Wrap in wax paper.
+Once cooled, cut the caramels into squares or rectangles and wrap each caramel in wax paper.
+Store in an airtight container or in the refrigerator for up to 3 weeks.

 Nutrition